 Sony TV had promised its users an update to Dolby Vision as late as January 2017.
-So when, on 8th January 2018, almost a year later, Sony did launch Dolby Vision HDR for its 4K OLED and LCD TV, users were naturally thrilled.
+So when, on 8th January 2018, almost a year later, Sony did launched Dolby Vision HDR for its 4K OLED and LCD TV, users were naturally thrilled.
 However, ever since the update, the users have found the firmware incompatible with external devices.

 The update does not allow Dolby Vision HDR to be played over HDMI or USB.
-This has left users with Dolby-vision capable source devices like Oppo’s 4K Blu-ray players and the Apple TV 4K unable to connect to the Sony TV, thus depriving them of the pleasure of watching TV in HD.
-The TV’s intrinsic apps, such as Netflix, however, seem to support the update without any problem.
+This has left users with Dolby-vision-capable source devices like Oppo’s 4K Blu-ray players and the Apple TV 4K unable to connect to the Sony TV, thus depriving them of the pleasure of watching TV in HD.
+The TV’s intrinsic apps, such as Netflix, seem to support the update without any problem.

 The outrage over the latest problem has left Sony at a loss, and they have been compelled to remove all mentions of the update from their latest patch notes.
 Rumours, as yet completely unsubstantiated, have started making rounds that Sony might retract the update altogether.